What is Diksha?

 In fact, Diksha is the greatest treasure, boon of life, basis of the fusion with Shiva and a system by which a human being transforms into Maheshwar.
 The Sadhak not only achieves divinity but also gets Gurudev’s power.

 What is meant by Guru?
 The task of the Guru is to fuse himself with the soul of the disciple, so that his inner faults are demolished as quickly as possible, thus converting him into an enlightened being.
 The Guru can do this either by preaching, by giving Diksha or by the transfer of energy.

 First of all the Guru preaches about the original state of the disciple.
-In fact the disciple is full of faults and sins.
+In fact, the disciple is full of faults and sins.
 He is totally impure.
 His soul is affected by all such shackles.
-As a result he comes under the influence of Maya, which is a barrier to his success in Sadhna and realisation of God.
+As a result, he comes under the influence of Maya, which is a barrier to his success in Sadhna and the realization of God.
 The Guru shows us that such kind of animal life is useless.
-The God has given us human form not to waste our life, but to know our potentialities.
+God has given us human form not to waste our life, but to know our potentialities.
 Only by wisdom can we understand how to make our life holy and sanctified.
 This wisdom itself is known as Diksha.

 Diksha: A process of purifying life

-Can people living in adverse circumstances free themselves from the bondages of attachment, pleasure and sin?
+Can people living in adverse circumstances free themselves from the bondage of attachment, pleasure, and sin?